-GC4419 has received fast track designations from the U.S. Food and Drug Administration.
-For additional details on clinical trials with GC4419, please visit www.clinicaltrials.gov.
+GC4419 has received Breakthrough Therapy and Fast Track designations from the U.S. Food and Drug Administration for the reduction of the incidence and severity of radiation and chemotherapy-induced OM.
+For additional details on ongoing clinical trials with GC4419, please visit www.clinicaltrials.gov.

 - Anderson CM, Sonis ST, Lee CM, et al. Phase 1b/2a Trial of the Superoxide Dismutase Mimetic GC4419 to Reduce Chemoradiotherapy-Induced Oral Mucositis in Patients With Oral Cavity or Oropharyngeal Carcinoma.
 Int J Radiat Oncol.
 Published Online October 16, 2017.